 Early or Late Stage Review Mechanisms

 Buying a site with zero s106 affordable housing contributions?
-It may not be so simple.
+It may not be so simple

-Early and Late Review Mechanisms are essentially re-runs of the viability assessment process but at a later point post-permission and prior to completion of all units.
+Early and Late Review Mechanisms are essentially re-runs of the viability assessment process, but at a later point post-permission and prior to completion of all units.
 Early reviews are usually engaged if a certain amount of progress has not been made onsite within several years, while late reviews are generally triggered on disposal of 75% of the units onsite.

 These reviews compare the viability assessment at application stage with actual achieved values and costs.
 If costs have gone down, and values up, then a further payment to the council will be required.
+If the original assessment was too pessimistic then a late payment to the local authority will be required, or additional dwellings will be required to be delivered as affordable housing.

-This is a fairly logical way of dealing with uncertainties surrounding viability assessment, and can often be used as a reasonable compromise, agreeing zero upfront contribution but secured via late review mechanism to check actual values at a later date.
+This is a fairly logical way of dealing with uncertainties surrounding viability assessment, and can often be used as a reasonable compromise, agreeing zero upfront contribution, but secured via late review mechanism to check actual values at a later date.
 However there are catches to be aware of.

 ERMs or LRMs will be included in the s106 agreement attached to your planning permission.
 If you are buying a site with permission it is important to understand the implications of these clauses.
 They are often complex and vary by local authority.
 Some will involve a full re-run of the viability appraisal process with external consultants, while some will involve a formula based approach based on the original viability assessment.
 It is therefore often difficult to fully understand the implications.